 In the product shipping SIPOC example above, the outcomes are:

 Customers get the product within a certain time frame

 Your company receives money for the product

 Customers are the people who receive the outputs or benefit from the process.
 Keep in mind that customers don’t have to be external—they can also include co-workers and internal stakeholders.
 Let's use a different example instead of the shipping scenario.
 Say you're preparing your company's annual retreat.
 In this scenario, your customers and stakeholders would be the team members attending the event.

 For the shipping example, you could list the following customers: online shoppers (who receive the product), and your company (which receives money for the product).

 Inputs are the resources you need for the process to function properly.
 Similar to outputs, these can be things like materials, products, services, or information.
-Listing inputs helps you understand resource requirements for the process and determine whether you’re getting the materials you need from your suppliers.
+Listing the suppliers of the inputs helps you understand resource requirements for the process and determine whether you’re getting the materials you need from your suppliers.

 For your product shipping process, this could include customer shipping and payment information, online payment services, packaging services, packaging materials, warehouse space, and delivery trucks.

 Suppliers are where you get each of the inputs of the process.
 This step helps you understand how many suppliers you’re working with and whether you’re managing them in the most efficient way.